esse/interface_comparator/README.md

 refute_equal_interfaces a, b
 ```

-Output in case of failure will be similar to those in diff_interfaces.
+Output in case of failure will be similar to those in diff.

 ## Development